DevExpress/devextreme-documentation/concepts/05 UI Components/TextArea/13 Handle the Keyboard Events.md

-The TextArea raises four keyboard events: [keyDown](/api-reference/10%20UI%20Components/dxTextEditor/4%20Events/keyDown.md '/Documentation/ApiReference/UI_Components/dxTextArea/Events/#keyDown'), [keyUp](/api-reference/10%20UI%20Components/dxTextEditor/4%20Events/keyUp.md '/Documentation/ApiReference/UI_Components/dxTextArea/Events/#keyUp') and [enterKey](/api-reference/10%20UI%20Components/dxTextEditor/4%20Events/enterKey.md '/Documentation/ApiReference/UI_Components/dxTextArea/Events/#enterKey').
+The TextArea raises three keyboard events: [keyDown](/api-reference/10%20UI%20Components/dxTextEditor/4%20Events/keyDown.md '/Documentation/ApiReference/UI_Components/dxTextArea/Events/#keyDown'), [keyUp](/api-reference/10%20UI%20Components/dxTextEditor/4%20Events/keyUp.md '/Documentation/ApiReference/UI_Components/dxTextArea/Events/#keyUp') and [enterKey](/api-reference/10%20UI%20Components/dxTextEditor/4%20Events/enterKey.md '/Documentation/ApiReference/UI_Components/dxTextArea/Events/#enterKey').
 Within the functions that handle them, you can access the original keyboard events.
 If you are _not_ going to change the functions during the lifetime of the UI component, assign them to the respective UI component properties.

 ---
 ##### jQuery